somnium78/crowdsec-checkmk-check/README.md

 # License

+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### GPL v3 Summary

+- ✅ **Freedom to use** - Use the software for any purpose
+- ✅ **Freedom to study** - Examine and modify the source code
+- ✅ **Freedom to share** - Redistribute copies
+- ✅ **Freedom to improve** - Distribute modified versions
+- ⚠️ **Copyleft** - Derivative works must also be GPL v3 licensed
+- ⚠️ **Source disclosure** - Modified versions must include source code

+For commercial use or integration into proprietary software, please contact the maintainer.

 # Changelog
 ## v1.0.0